Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

 dependend on your application you don't have to.
 The pixels without front panel are **very bright**.

-The following image is from the tetris exmaple without front panel:
+The following image is from the tetris example without front panel:

 .. image:: /Images/Kits/kit_blinkenlights_tetris_wo_frontpanel_600.jpg
    :scale: 100 %